tymyrddin/purple/source/docs/distribution-networks/operating-context/system-composition/vendor-platform.md

 ### Asset management platforms

-Well attested: IBM Maximo, set up and optimised with an implementation partner, running the maintenance chain and moving toward risk-based maintenance with condition dashboards (from the implementation partner's case study).
+IBM Maximo, set up and optimised with an implementation partner, runs the maintenance chain and moves toward risk-based maintenance with condition dashboards (from the implementation partner's case study).
 This sits under the Asset Management owner function, with Smallworld and Lovion as the register side and Maximo as the maintenance-execution side.

 ### Smart meter suppliers

-Well attested and the richest procurement trail.
+The fullest procurement trail of the set.
 Historically Landis+Gyr and the Flonidan and Iskraemeco consortium won a joint tender across Liander, Stedin, DELTA and Westland (around three million meters, with options to extend; trade-press reports, perishable), and Stedin's installed base visibly includes Landis+Gyr units (model manuals on stedin.net) and Kaifa, including a Stedin CDMA electricity-meter lot awarded to Shenzhen Kaifa (a tender aggregator, perishable).